isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1666.md

 ---
-title: 'Automatic Flange Spreader'
+title: 'Liquid Filling Machine'
 permalink: /productivity-solutions-grant/solutionrepo/solution1666
 ---

-## Automatic Flange Spreader
+## Liquid Filling Machine

 ## Overview

 **Description**

-The automatic flange spreader aids the process of separating two connecting flanges for the replacement of the flange gasket.
-It aids the maintenance of flange joints through a safe and efficient way.
+A fully or semi-automated filling machine replaces manual liquid filling into drums/pallets IBC and/or other containers.
+The machine can be customised to fit unit requirements eg. 200L/120L drum or 1L/3L tin/jerry cans.
+Semi-automatic: Operator involved in the process (e.g. placing the containers under nozzles, transferring containers to the next process)
+Fully automatic: Operator ensures settings are correct, minimal mechanical adjustment required

-Cost of equipment capped at $4,000 per unit
+Cost of equipment capped at $37,500 per unit

 ## Solution Packages Option(s)